chinamike65/hugo-tuolesi/content/book4/book4en.md

 In the past, there was a region in India where the throne was vacant.
 No matter who it was, as long as he sat on the throne of the king, he could only live for one day.
 Therefore, no one was willing to sit on that throne.

-But there is always someone to run the country, so everyone has to take turns to sit on the throne, and whoever is on the head will be unlucky.
+But there always to be someone to run the country, so everyone had to take turns to sit on the throne, and whoever is on the throne will be unlucky.

-Although he got the throne and glory and wealth, but only one day, it was very painful.
+Although he got the throne and glory and wealth, but only for one day, it was very painful.

 So, if you get great wealth, glory and wealth, then what are you paying for?
 What you pay is good fortune, and all of a sudden, a lot of good fortune is eliminated.